How to Name a Startup: Step-by-Step Naming Process

 Most states allow checking name availability online before filing.
 Some states require name reservations before incorporation if you're not ready to file immediately.

-Following Trends
+Following trends

 Naming trends shift constantly.
 A few years ago, two-letter .io domains were hot.
 Then "get-" prefixes.
 Then "-ly" suffixes.
 Chasing current trends means your name will feel dated as soon as the trend passes.
 Choose something more timeless.

-Overthinking It
+Overthinking it

 Analysis paralysis kills momentum.
 Some founders spend 6+ months on naming, testing dozens of options, seeking universal approval.
 Perfect names don't exist.
-Find something good enough that passes practical tests, then commit and build meaning through execution.
+Find something good that passes practical tests, then commit and build meaning through execution.

-Many founders fall in love with a name, then discover the .com domain costs $50,000 or is owned by an active business.
-Check domain availability early in your filtering process, not after emotional attachment forms.
+Many founders fall in love with a name, then discover the .com domain costs $50,000 or belongs to an active business.
+Check domain availability early in your filtering process, not after you've gotten emotionally attached.

-Naming by Committee
+Naming by committee

-Moving Forward
+Moving forward

 Startup naming follows a logical process: understand constraints, define strategy, generate options systematically, filter ruthlessly, validate with target users, and secure protection quickly.